lizdexo/react-airtable-portfolio/README.md

 - [x] Add react-router for linking between pages
 - [ ] write About page (what do I say about myself??)
 - [ ] figure out what exactly to put on the homepage
-- [ ] add some links to the footer
+- [x] add some links to the footer
 - [ ] create a form for the Contact page that submits data to Airtable
 - [ ] add a page to feature CodePen projects
-- [ ] add markdown to the "description" Gallery field, and render with [react-markdown](https://github.com/rexxars/react-markdown)
+- [x] add markdown to the "description" Gallery field, and render with [react-markdown](https://github.com/rexxars/react-markdown)
+- [ ] optimize images so they load faster
 - [ ] do an accessibility pass to make sure I meet basic standards

 *bugs to fix*